 Cooling System Repair

-A trained and certified technician from Jansen Heating & Air Conditioning will come to your home, carefully obtain background on the cooling system problem, then inspect your cooling equipment, diagnose the issue, and likely fix your broken AC unit, if a repair can be done during that visit.
+A trained and certified technician from Jansen Heating and Cooling will come to your home, obtain background from you on the cooling system problem, then inspect your cooling equipment, diagnose the issue, and likely fix your broken AC unit, if a repair can be done during that visit.